Aptimex/portl/README.md

 - `PROTOCOL` must be `tcp`, `t`, `udp`, or `u`
 - `toPort` will be the same as `fromPort` if not specified

-### fwd show
+### fwd [show]
 Lists the active forwards for the configured namespace, including their protocol, source and destination ports, relay PID, and start time.
+Empty `fwd` command defaults to `show` subcommand.
 Each forward is recorded by an empty file named `PROTOCOL-FROMPORT-TOPORT.PID.fwd` under `/run/portl/<namespace>/forwards`.
 Records whose PID is no longer a running `socat` are left over from an unclean shutdown, and are removed when this command runs.
+Reported FROM port is always inside the configured namespace.
+Reported TO port currently does not indicate target namespace, but will always be the default host namespace under normal usage.

 ### down
 Brings down the namespaced Wireguard interface, then deletes the `portl` namespace (and all network interfaces in it).
 Any configuration options specified with the `config` command will be preserved (no need to run `config` again after `down` unless you want to change it), but any namespace-specific changes that were made inside the namespace (e.g., iptables rules) will be lost.